-Oral bioavailability is 25—40 %, intracellular half-life is > 60 h, and elimination is mainly by the kidneys.
-As compared to adefovir, it has shown to produce a higher rate of complete response, a higher rate of histologic improvement, and less frequent emergence of resistance in chronic hepatitis B.
+Oral bioavailability is 25—40 %, the intracellular half-life is > 60 h, and elimination is mainly by the kidneys.
+As compared to adefovir, it has shown to produce a higher rate of complete response, a higher rate of histologic improvement, and the less frequent emergence of resistance in chronic hepatitis B.

 Active against lamivudine- and entecavir-resistant HBV isolates but shows reduced activity against adefovir-resistant strains.
 Important adverse effects are gastrointestinal upset, headache, fatigue; rarely acute renal failure and Fanconi’s syndrome.

 A guanosine analog that inhibits the replication of a wide range of DNA and RNA viruses like hepatitis C, HIV, influenza A and B, parainfluenza and respiratory syncytial virus.